VictoriaMetrics/VictoriaMetrics/app/vmbackup/README.md

            "client_x509_cert_url": "https://www.googleapis.com/robot/v1/metadata/x509/service-account-email"
          }
     ```
 * Usage with s3 custom url endpoint.
-It is possible to use `vmbackup` with s3 api compatible storages, like  minio, cloudian and other.
+It is possible to use `vmbackup` with s3 compatible storages like minio, cloudian, etc.
-  You have to add custom url endpoint with a flag:
+  You have to add a custom url endpoint via flag:
 ```
   # for minio:
   -customS3Endpoint=http://localhost:9000

   # for aws gov region
   -customS3Endpoint=https://s3-fips.us-gov-west-1.amazonaws.com
 ```

 * Run `vmbackup -help` in order to see all the available options: